willemt/textual-chat/README.md

 MyApp().run()
 ```

 That's it.
-No configuration, no boilerplate, no PhD required.
+No configuration, no boilerplate.

 ## Features